 Personal Information We Process

-The Authority also collects your personal information when you make use of the following facilities provided by the Authority that require, to varying degrees, the voluntary submission of your personal information:
+The Authority also collects your personal information when you make use of the following facilities which are provided by the Authority which require, to varying degrees, the voluntary submission of your personal information:

 How is Personal Information Gathered Used?

-While fulfilling its role as the regulatory body responsible for the governance and supervision of all gaming activities in and from Malta, the MGA processes certain personal data relating to licensees, players, employees, and the general public.
+While fulfilling its role as the regulatory body responsible for the governance and supervision of all gaming activities in and from Malta, the MGA processes certain personal data relating to licensees, players, employees, and the general public, including candidates using the Recruitment Management System.

 The Authority may collect and process your personal information for the following purposes: